 You are allowed a maximum of 6 online credits to be used towards the fulfillment of the elective requirements of your degree.

-Before registering, however, you must seek prior approval of the Director of Advising Services.
-Please submit your written request to mary [dot] gauthier [at] mcgill [dot] ca. In your email indicate your reasons for taking this online course and attach the course syllabus and method of evaluation.
+Before registering for an online course, however, you must seek prior approval of the Director of Advising Services.
+Please submit your written request to mary [dot] gauthier [at] mcgill [dot] ca (Mary Gauthier).
+In your email indicate your reasons for taking this online course and attach a detailed course syllabus which includes the method of evaluation.

 STEP 6: APPLY AND ENROL AT HOST UNIVERSITY